Trauma and Mindfulness

 In short, if you’ve ever been overwhelmed, helpless and/or afraid and no one was there to help you feel better and safer, you’ve experienced some trauma.
 As a result, that’s why it’s such a big word these days.

 Being overwhelmed, helpless and/or afraid and having no one there to help you feel better and safer is a very common experience for children.
-Consequently, hordes of people go around with depression, anxiety, edginess, irritability, mood swings, difficulty focusing, and difficulty sleeping.
-Because trauma overstimulates the nervous system and these symptoms are the outcome of an overstimulated nervous system that’s stuck in “fight or flight” function all the time.
+Consequently, hordes of people go around with over-aroused nervous systems that they experience as depression, anxiety, edginess, irritability, mood swings, difficulty focusing, and difficulty sleeping.
+Because the constant over-arousal, initially generated by these little, daily traumas, your nervous system was set to run on “high,” and you’re likely to be a high strung person who doesn’t know how to settle down without cannabis or alcohol.
+Or, you might even need a steady diet of benzos to get through your days.

 Trauma and Mindfulness